 Federal registration requires the filing of an application and the appropriate filing fee.
 The application requires you to identify the mark, when you first used it in interstate commerce, the goods or services that you associate the mark with, and the the trademark class or classes.
 You have to be very careful with each of these.
 Any mistakes can jeopardize your case.

 If you haven’t used the mark, but you intend to use it, you can file an intent to use application.

 State Trademark Registration

-If you are only using your trademark in one state.
+If you’re only using your trademark in one state.
 You should consider state registration.
-Every state has their own requirements, but most are similar to the Federal Registration requirements.
+Every state has their own IP law, but most are similar to the Federal Registration requirements.